-1. Administrative Controls.
+- 1. Administrative Controls.
 Individuals about whom information is collected are given the following opportunities to amend/correct/update their information to ensure it is accurate, timely and complete to the extent reasonably necessary to assure fairness when it is used to make a determination about them.
 (Treasury has published regulations in place describing how individuals may seek access to and amendment of their records under the Privacy Act.
 The Treasury/Bureaus FOIA and Privacy Act disclosure regulations can be found at 31 C.F.R.
-Part 1, Subtitle A, Subparts A and C.)

-a) ☐ The PII collected for use in the system or project are not used to make adverse determinations about an individual's rights, benefits, and privileges under federal b) programs.
-Make the records maintained in the system on by the project are used to make adverse.
-D) \boxtimes The records maintained in the system or by the project are used to make adverse determinations and (\square are \boxtimes are not) exempt from the access provisions in the Privacy Act, 5 U.S.C.
-552a(d). c) ☑ Individuals who provide their information directly to Fiscal Service for use in the system or by the project are provided notice of the adverse determination and an opportunity to amend/correct/ update their information (\boxtimes before \boxtimes after) it is used to make a final, adverse determination about them. d) ☐ Individuals who provide their information directly to Fiscal Service for use in the ŕ system or by the project are expressly told at the point where the information is collected that they need to keep their information accurate, current and complete because it could be used to make adverse determinations about them. e) ☐ All manual PII data entry by federal employees/contractors is verified by a - / supervisor or other data entry personnel before it is uploaded to the system (e.g., PII entered into the system from paper records is double-checked by someone else before f) it's uploaded to the system). □ Other: [please describe here]. -/ omer [preuse deserrate nere].
-2. chnical controls.
-The system or project also includes additional technical controls to sure that PII is maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual when it is used to make a termination about them.
-The following additional protections are relevant to this stem or project. s y s nem of project. a) ☐ No additional technical controls are available to ensure accuracy, relevance, b) timeliness, and completeness.
-U) (where the system is reliant on updates from another system). c) ☐ Technical and/or administrative controls are in place to ensure that when information about an individual is acquired from multiple sources for maintenance in d) a single file about a particular individual, it all relates to the same individual. ⊠ Address verification and correction software (software that validates, updates, and -, standardizes the postal addresses in a database). e) ☐ Other: [please describe here]
+Part 1, Subtitle A, Subparts A and C.) - a) I The PII collected for use in the system or project are not used to make adverse determinations about an individual's rights, benefits, and privileges under federal programs. - b) □ The records maintained in the system or by the project are used to make adverse determinations and (□ are □ are not) exempt from the access provisions in the Privacy Act, 5 U.S.C.
+552a(d). - c) □ Individuals who provide their information directly to Fiscal Service for use in the system or by the project are provided notice of the adverse determination and an opportunity to amend/correct/ update their information (□ before □ after) it is used to make a final, adverse determination about them. - d) □ Individuals who provide their information directly to Fiscal Service for use in the system or by the project are expressly told at the point where the information is collected that they need to keep their information accurate, current and complete because it could be used to make adverse determinations about them.

+entered into the system from paper records is double-checked by someone else before it's uploaded to the system).

+- f) D Other: [please describe here]. - 2.
+Technical controls.
+The system or project also includes additional technical controls to ensure that PII is maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual when it is used to make a determination about them.
+The following additional protections are relevant to this system or project:

+a) $\boxtimes$ No additional technical controls are available to ensure accuracy, relevance, timeliness, and completeness.

+- b) $\Box$ Automated data feeds are used to refresh/update the information in the system (where the system is reliant on updates from another system). - d) $\Box$ Address verification and correction software or service is used (software that validates, updates, and standardizes the postal addresses in a database). - e) $\Box$ Other: